 More than 340 producers, veterinarians, and representatives from the artificial insemination (AI) and pharmaceutical industries were in attendance at the Applied Reproductive Strategies in Beef Cattle Symposium.
 The Beef Reproduction Leadership Team's mission is to optimize the productivity and improve the profitability of cow-calf operations by facilitating the adoption of cost-effective, applied reproductive technologies.

 For more information about this year's symposium, visit AppliedReproStrategies.com.Back to Top

 Slow Down and Make a Better Plan (By Reducing Stress at Weaning Time)

-By Dr. Travis McCarty, Ashland Veterinary Center
+By Dr. Travis McCarty, formerly of Ashland Veterinary Center

 September 17, 2015

 "Doc, my calves I just weaned are getting sick!"

 When faced with this kind of unfortunate situation, with animals becoming ill and possibly even succumbing to death, we often try to overanalyze these events and want to blame a bottle of vaccine or antibiotic for the poor outcomes.
 Many emotions take over.
 Confusion, fear and sometimes anger are the typical human responses.

 Customers are confused because they believe they are doing everything correct.
 They are afraid of the financial losses that have been occurring, and then sometimes they are just plain mad at the situation.
 We've all been there.